 Tournament Director – This position will keep up with the official weights and records for each tournament.
 This position is also responsible for keeping the records for qualification of teams for the CACA State Championship for that tournament year.
 This position is responsible for reviewing any protests and presenting to president and vice president at all events.

 Vice President-Assist President and Tournament director in making decisions and resolving disputes.
 This Position also requires a presents at all events and ability to help with registrations and weigh in's at all events.
 This Position also requires assisting the president in getting door prizes and payouts ready for all events.

-For updates check our the Website www.centralarkansascrappieassociation.com, or on Facebook.
+For updates please check our Website www.centralarkansascrappieassociation.com, or our Facebook page.

 If any questions feel free to call Jason Westerberg 501-231-5762.
-Or for updates check on Facebook, Crappie.com Arkansas forum.
-Or the Website www.centralarkansascrappieassociation.com
+Or for updates check on Facebook or the Website www.centralarkansascrappieassociation.com